 Consider Long-Term Yard Plans

 When considering shrubs and trees that could last for decades, read up on them thoroughly before making final decisions.
 For instance, medium-sized shrubs placed in front of the porch or windows may be just the right size now, but in a few years, they'll obstruct your view.
 The older such shrubs become, the harder it is to trim them down to a manageable size.
 It also becomes harder and harder to remove their roots should you decide the plants have grown too tall.

-While dwarf ornamental trees such as dogwood (Cornus florida) and weeping Japanese maples (Acer palmatum var. dissectum) don't grow tall enough to provide shade or privacy, they look stunning in a front yard, adding visual interest when placed off to one side of the home or out in the yard a bit, surrounded by a rock garden.
-Flowering dogwoods offer pleasing pink or white blooms in spring, while the leaves on some Japanese maple varieties maintain a beautiful crimson to maroon color from the moment the trees leaf out.
+While some ornamental trees such as flowering dogwood (Cornus florida, zones 5-9) and weeping Japanese maples (Acer palmatum var. dissectum, zones 5-8) may not offer privacy in fall and winter because they're deciduous, they look stunning in a front yard, adding visual interest when placed off to one side of the home or out in the yard a bit, surrounded by a rock garden.
+Flowering dogwoods offer pleasing pink or white blooms in spring, while the leaves on some Japanese maple selections maintain a beautiful crimson to maroon color from the moment the trees leaf out.
 As with other plants, be sure the area you've selected provides the amount of sun or shade your chosen tree variety requires.

 - U.S. News & World Report: 10 Home Landscaping Rules You Should Never Break

 - City of Lakewood, Ohio: Litter Control, High Grass, Weeds

 - Toro: Fixing Grade Problems in Your Lawn

 - Casas Adobes Terrace: Architectural and Landscaping Standards and Rules

 - Mr. Maple: How To Design Your Garden with Japanese Maples